scotthewitt/bibleverse-in-jekyll/README.md

 ## Install

-Copy bible data folder across, and include file.
+Copy bible folder into _data folder, copy _include contents into site _include folder.

 ## Use